 In order to ensure healthier upbringing of children, the UAE has announced a three-month paid maternity leave for Federal Government employees, in addition to two hours' break daily for breastfeeding.

-H. H. Sheikh Khalifa bin Zayed Al Nahyan, President of the UAE issued Federal Law No. 17 of 2016, amending some articles under Law 11 of 2008, regarding human resources of the federal government.
+The late H. H. Sheikh Khalifa bin Zayed Al Nahyan, the then President of the UAE issued Federal Law No. 17 of 2016, amending some articles under Law 11 of 2008, regarding human resources of the federal government.

 According to Article 53 of the amended law, confirmed female employees of the Federal Government will be granted a three-month paid maternity leave.
 They are also entitled to a two-hour break daily to breastfeed their babies for a period of four months from the date of delivery.

 In the emirate of Abu Dhabi, the law entitles women to three months of paid maternity leave and gives them two hours of leave a day, for one year starting from the day of birth to take care of their newborns.

 In the emirate of Dubai, the Government extended maternity leave for employees of Dubai Government to three months.
 It also allows new mothers two hours off work per day to breastfeed their babies and paid leave for mothers of children with special needs.

 In addition, the emirates of Sharjah and Ras Al Khaimah grant their employees three months' maternity leave.

 Sharjah gives two hours' break for breastfeeding for six months, while Ras Al Khaimah gives two hours' break for breastfeeding for one whole year.

 The UAE is also a major donor to many countries affected by malnutrition.
 It aims for international development and food security.
 In 2016, the UAE spent AED15.23 billion worth of development assistance.